Wiccan (character): The Children's Crusade

 That night, everyone, Magneto and Quicksilver included, debates over invading Latveria to retrieve the Scarlet Witch, and they decide to sleep on it until the morning.
 Wiccan secretly leaves the group and is in the middle of a spell to teleport himself to Latveria.
 Quicksilver interrupts him, pointing out their similarities and again trying to get Wiccan to help him.
 However, Hulkling arrives with the rest of the Young Avengers, threatening Quicksilver and reprimanding Wiccan.
 Meanwhile, the Avengers meet with Wonder Man, hoping to use him to find Wanda and Wiccan.
 Simon, however, refuses and decides to go and find Wanda himself and help bring her back.
 Late that night in Transia, Wiccan writes a note for Hulkling expressing his love and apologizing for leaving for Latveria alone.
 Wiccan then teleports to Doom's castle and disguises himself as the Scarlet Witch to gain access.
 He is escorted by Doombots to a room where he is then assaulted by an amnesiac Scarlet Witch.
-Wiccan tells Wanda that he plans to rescue, omitting that he is her son.
+Wiccan tells Wanda that he plans to rescue her, omitting that he is her son.
 However, Wanda states that there is no need for that as she is about to be married.
 Doctor Doom then arrives to tell Wiccan that it is he whom Wanda will marry, and then attacks Wiccan.

 Wiccan tries to tell Wanda about her past life as the Scarlet Witch, but Doctor Doom knocks him unconscious during the battle before Wiccan can finish.
 Later, Doom tells Wiccan that Wanda came to him, and although he does not understand how, he has truly fallen in love with Wanda.
 Later, Wanda comes to see Wiccan asking him to tell her everything about the Scarlet Witch before she marries Doom.
 In the meantime, Magneto and the Young Avengers plan to invade Doom's castle in order to get Wiccan back, but are stopped by Wonder Man, and the Avengers who followed him secretly.
 A battle ensues, and Wolverine goes to find Wanda and Wiccan to kill them, but is stopped by Iron Lad, who states that the future depends on Wiccan's survival.

 Eventually Wanda recovers her memory and powers.
 Billy asks her to use her magic to determine whether or not they are truly mother and son.
 It becomes clear that they are, and Wanda begs Billy's forgiveness.
 Mother and child embrace lovingly and weep for joy.
 Wanda is now determined to undo the harm she did, and restore the mutants.
 The first beneficiary is Rictor.